John Birch (luthier): Customers

 Roy Orbison also ordered a guitar from Birch.
 In 1975, Orbison's guitarist, Allen Panter was having problems with his Les Paul.
 Orbison was also having difficulty with his Ovation, and needed it to be repaired.
 Orbison was satisfied with the work done, and decided to have a custom guitar built.
-Orbison, Birch, and Birch employee John Diggins all had discussions on what Roy would like to have built.
-The Eagle guitar was born, and it can be seen at Jaydee's website (link at bottom) while the actual guitar hung on the wall at Birmingham Hard Rock Cafe until its closure in 2006.
+Orbison, Birch, and Birch employee John Diggins all had discussions on what Roy would like to have built.The Eagle Guitar was born, and it can be seen on the new John Birch website on the front cover of their 1976 Catalogue while the actual guitar was hung on the wall at Birmingham Hard Rock Cafe until its closure in 2006.

 Dave Hill of Slade has used John Birch guitars since the mid-seventies.
 Among the many modified Gibsons and John Birch originals Hill used throughout the 1970s and 1980s were a J1-style maple guitar featuring Hyperflux pickups and, of course, the famous Super Yob guitar, which is styled after a Sci-Fi ray gun.
 Hill has said he didn't really like using the Super Yob due to its neck-heavy nature, its poor sound, and terribly high action.
-Hill then had a copy built for him by Framus.
-Recently, the new John Birch company released a 50-guitar run of the new version that features LED lights in the neck inlays.

 The Glitter Band's glitter-covered star-shaped guitar was built, according to Gerry Shephard, by John Birch in mid-1975 for the release of The Glitter Band's "Love in the Sun".
 He also repaired Shephard's old gold-coloured star guitar, which had been damaged at a show by some overzealous fans.
 The cost of the new guitar was £400.
 The guitar received more damage over the years, but was fully repaired in 1996 by Ray Cooper.
 The guitar was used mostly by Gerry Shephard, and retired with him in 2002.
 He built a reversed Stratocaster model with two JB pickups and hollow fret cavities for Ritchie Blackmore.

 In 1972, Lance Fogg of UK cult band Complex came to John to revitalise his Rickenbacker 4001 bass.
 John replaced the bass pickup with one of his Hyperflux pickups, rewound the treble pickup, set up the action and completed the bass in a snow white finish.
 It remained a trademark of Complex through to 1979.

 Birch also built the Rook guitar for Rook Music, which can be seen, along with Framus's copy of the Super Yob, in Tony Bacon's The Ultimate Guitar Book.
 The Rook guitar was designed to emulate a rook chesspiece, complete with a simulated brick texture made of cork and a front gate made of fretwire.